Teenage Boy Reportedly Cut Own Head Off With Chainsaw After Losing Computer Game

 — THE GAME HIVE (@TheGameHive513) September 5, 2018

-The reports on Pavel Mateev’s apparent suicide came after 26-year-old postman Ilya Sidorov was sentenced to three years of hard labor at a Russian penal colony for allegedly trying to coax a 14-year girl into committing suicide as part of the Blue Whale challenge.
+The reports on Pavel Mateev’s apparent suicide came after 26-year-old postman Ilya Sidorov was sentenced to three years of hard labor at a Russian penal colony for allegedly trying to coax a 14-year-old girl into committing suicide as part of the Blue Whale challenge.
 According to Newsweek, Sidorov was also accused of trying to extort money and send death threats to the girl as a punishment for failing to kill herself.

 In addition to how purveyors of the Blue Whale game and the similar “Momo suicide challenge” have allegedly used social media platforms to entice young people to participate in them, reports have also suggested that icons associated with the latter challenge have made their way to video games.